antzkr/LUKS-FDE-Auto-setup-Script/README.md

 # BOOT PROCESS
 How the process works at boot time:
 1. GRUB loads from USB /boot partition
 2. Initramfs starts
 3. The passdev keyscript reads the crypttab entry
 4. It identifies the USB device by label/UUID
 5. Mounts the keyfile partition temporarily
 6. Reads the keyfile from USB
 7. Unlocks the LUKS container
 8. Unmounts the keyfile partition
 9. Continues booting with decrypted root

-Consider adding a swapfile on first login, since a swap partition adds increasing complexity for no significant advantage.
-Highly suggested for users with less than 16GB RAM.

 # General recommendations:
 - Keyfile Backup: Store multiple backups of the USB keyfile in secure locations.
 One USB backup is **not enough**.